oliverlloyd/jmeter-ec2/README.txt

 -- Testplans should have a Generate Summary Results Listener present and enabled (no other listeners are required).

-Execution Instructions (for Linux based OSs - 32 & 64bit)
+Execution Instructions (for UNIX based OSs)
 1. Create a project directory on your machine.
 For example: '/home/username/jmeter-ec2/'.
 This is the working dir for the script.
     Under this directory just created, either:
         a) Create a project directory, something like: '/home/username/jmeter-ec2/myproject' and then